Frequently Asked Questions (F.A.Q.)

 Do all the WU dietetic interns complete their internships in the Rock Hill, SC area?

 No. Interns are assigned to a variety of different geographical areas throughout South Carolina and in the southern portion of North Carolina.
 The schedule for each intern is individualized based on each intern's interests, background, and the availability of rotation sites within a geographic region.
 Each intern will be "home based" in a specific city, but may complete rotations at two or more sites within that geographical area.
 Typically, an intern will complete the entire nutrition therapy (clinical) rotation in one facility while other rotations may be completed at the same facility or at completely different sites.
-In some situations, an intern may need to travel up to an hour from his or her home base city to reach a particular facility in order to obtain a variety of experiences.
+The program makes every effort to place students within an hour of their "home base".
+However, somewhat longer commutes may be necessary.
+Interns must be flexible and be prepared for the time and expense of commuting.

 Who is responsible for finding me a place to live?

 Interns are responsible for making their own housing arrangements and are not expected to move during the internship.
-The lead preceptor may be able to offer some suggestions.
+The lead preceptor at the "home base" facility may be able to offer some suggestions.

 Are interns expected to get background checks, immunizations or to purchase certain materials like lab coats or reference materials prior to starting the Internship?